joeguilmette/ee-vvv-wordmove/readme.md

 - Run `$ vagrant reload --provision` and let it run and it'll set up your create all the sites you've configured with auto site setup.
 - **Congrats on getting your local environment going.**

-#Staging and productions servers with Ubuntu and EasyEngine
+#Staging and production servers with Ubuntu and EasyEngine
 EasyEngine provides a full Wordpress stack along with one line Wordpress installation and configuration.
 This guide was written using Ubuntu 14.04x64, so YMMV with other versions.

 ##Setting up and securing Ubuntu 14.04x64 on DigitalOcean